All charges will be deducted from your SIPP. These charges and rates are effective from 6 April 2015.

 - There are no routine bank transaction charges and interest is paid to your account without any deduction of tax.

 - The Annual Equivalent Rate (AER) represents the annual rate eff ectively received by your account if the interest at gross rate applied during a year remained in the account and itself earned interest.

-- Whilst not directly relevant when comparing charges and interest rates, you should be aware that AJ Bell receives payments from banks based on the aggregate cash balances held across all accounts.
+- AJ Bell receives payments from banks based on the aggregate cash balances held across all accounts.
 The amount we receive will vary depending on the total cash balances held and market interest rates.
-Over the foreseeable future, we expect to receive between 0.25% and 0.50% per annum above the prevailing base rate, although it may be higher or lower when interest rates are volatile.
-These payments are used to pay interest to your SIPP, at the rates shown on our website, and we retain the amount received above this level to keep our administration, custody and dealing charges low.
+Over the foreseeable future, we expect to receive between 0.25% below and 0.6% above the prevailing base rate for cash held within a SIPP, although it may be higher or lower when interest rates are volatile.
+These payments are used to pay interest at the rates shown on our website, and we retain the amount received above these rates to keep our administration, custody and dealing charges low.

 - You must always ensure that there is sufficient cash held to cover our charges and any SIPP benefits, or other payments, when they are due for payment.